MadPanCake/docusaurus/docs/unlimited-adventures/adventure_pass.md

 # :dart: **Adventure Pass**

-We take proud in having the best Battle Pass implementation out there.
+We take pride in having the best Battle Pass implementation out there.
 This guide aims to make the usage of this solution as easy as possible.